mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-12-a-substitution-model-of-computation.md

 Finally, the special symbols $\$$ and $\^$ allow us to refer to the start and the end of a string.
 For example, `sub 1$ 0` only replaces the 1 at the end of the string with a 0.
 If the string doesn't end in 1, it matches nothing.
 Similarly, the line `sub ^hi hello` only matches the starting `hi` in a string.
 If the input string was `hi hiroshi`, it would match just the starting `hi`, and not the `hi` in `hiroshi`.
 If the string doesn't start with `hi` it matches nothing.

 ## Turing completeness
 Can we perform every calculation possible with this model of computation ?
 This is a difficult question to answer, because it's difficult to formalise the idea of every calculation possible.
 A slightly easier question is whether it can perform every operation that a modern computer with infinite memory and compute could ever do.
 The answer is a YES.
-We prove this by showing that we can simulate Turing machines in our model, which is the strongest model of computation we know so far, and can emulate the modern computer.
+We prove this by showing that we can simulate Turing machines - the strongest model of computation we know - in our model.

 A Turing machine consists of a tape of blocks, each with 1 or a 0 on it, provided as input, much like the input our model of computation takes.
 And it outputs much like our model of computation.
-There is huge difference in the process by which we arrive at the output in turing machines and the substitution model.
-Another, minor difference is that Turing machines are infinite, but even in our model, we can make as much space to work with as we need, by simply writing `sub $ 000`, which appends 3 0s at the end.
+There is huge difference in the process by which a turing machine comes to the final answer, and the process by which our model does so.
+Another, minor difference is that Turing machines start with an infinite tape.
+In our model, we start with finite space, but we can add more finite amount of storage by simply writing a command such as `sub $ 000`, which appends 3 0s at the end.

 Turing machines also contain a head, which is always at a particular point on the tape, has the ability to do four operations : move right, move left, put a 1, put a 0.
 All instructions look like this :
 In state X, if at <1 or 0> <operation>, and goto state Y.